joakim/kay/README.md

 `receiver` `message with an (argument)`

 A message is a sequence of Unicode words that may contain arguments.
 The message forms a signature that the receiving cell's receptors are matched against.
-Arguments, expressions in parenthesis, are evaluated and attached to the message before it is sent.
+Arguments (expressions in parenthesis) are evaluated and attached to the message before it is sent.
 Literals may be used verbatim, without parenthesis.

 A message expression ends when a flow operator, binary operator, matching right parenthesis, end of line or comment is encountered.